Meet the Team

 Kayak Instructor & Assistant Guide

-Daphne loves kayaking because it’s something fun you can do with your friends out on the water.
-It allows you to go to some really cool and interesting places.
-Her favourite thing about kayaking on Lake Superior is how it’s always different even if you go to the same place twice.
-Daphne also enjoys acting and going on cool trips with my family.
-When she was twelve, she explored France and Spain on bikes for nine months.
-Daphne still love exploring and Kayaking gives me a way to share that with like-minded people.
-She has her Paddle Canada level 1 and 2 certifications and is a basic sea kayak skills instructor.
-She hopes to see you out on the water this summer!
+Daphne loves kayaking because it’s something fun to do with your friends on the water.
+It allows one to go to some really cool and interesting places.
+Their favourite thing about kayaking on Lake Superior is how it’s always different even if you go to the same place twice.
+Daphne who is pursuing a career in acting loves exploring new places.
+Kayaking gives them a way to share that passion with like-minded people.
+Daphne has their Paddle Canada Level 1 Instructor Certification and Advanced Wilderness Medicine First Aid.
+They love teaching paddling skills and helping others feel comfortable on the water in a kayak.
+They hope to see you out on the lake this summer!

 Lead Geographer & Tour Guide